 Holiday Lounge appreciate and understand our clients concerns how the Coronavirus outbreak will be affecting their holiday bookings.
-However today we have received the following very positive news with regards to our clients who have booked or are looking to book a holiday.
-However as there still may be requirements or restrictions when entering certain destinations including limiting entry to permanent residents of that country, it is important that you read the Travel Advice for your destination for the latest information.
+However as the situation is ever changing with regards to requirements both before you leave the U.K. and also upon your return, it is important that you read the Travel Advice for your destination for the latest information.

 How will Covid-19 change your journey?